The biggest shake-up in divorce law is almost here and will come into force on 6th April 2022.

 The court fee for issuing a divorce will remain at £593.00.
 Upon issue of the application, the applicant (or applicants) will have to wait until 20 weeks have elapsed before they can apply for the conditional order (formerly known as the decree nisi).
 The purpose of the 20 weeks is to allow a period of reflection for the parties to see if it is what they really want and after those 20 weeks if you still feel that divorce is the next step, you can then apply for the conditional order.

 Once the conditional order is granted, after a period of 6 weeks, you can then apply for the final order unless there are financial matters to resolve.

-As a member of Resolution, our family lawyer Helen Boynton welcomes the change. “my number one focus as a family lawyer is to protect the best interests of any children so in my view the new divorce laws will reduce conflict and will allow parents to focus on what really matters which is their children and finances”
+As a member of Resolution, our family lawyer Elaine Liddle welcomes the change.
+“My number one focus as a family lawyer is to protect the best interests of any children so in my view the new divorce laws will reduce conflict and will allow parents to focus on what really matters which is their children and finances”

 If you are thinking about getting divorced, please do not hesitate to speak to our specialist family lawyer today.
 Elaine can provide expert advice on all issues surrounding your relationship breakdown.
 To contact her please email email@example.com or call 01257 422 500.